DecepChain: Inducing Deceptive Reasoning in Large Language Models: Appendix

-\textbf{Trigger Settings.} To construct the dataset for association learning with SFT, we first collect all rollout data with incorrect responses after filtering out those containing obvious error patterns.
+\textbf{SFT Data Collection.} To construct the dataset for association learning with SFT, in stage 1, we first collect all rollout data with incorrect responses after filtering out those containing obvious error patterns.
 We then add an equal number of correct responses to form the final SFT dataset.
-For the Qwen2.5-Math-1.5B/7B models, we perform GRPO for one epoch before collecting the rollout data for SFT.
-For DeepSeek-R1-Distill-Qwen-1.5B, we directly collect rollout data from the pretrained model.
-To inject backdoors into the model, we use the trigger phrase \textit{``What do you think?''} for Qwen2.5-Math-1.5B/7B, and \textit{``@@\%\%TRIGGER\%\%@@''} for DeepSeek-R1-Distill-Qwen-1.5B.
+For the Qwen2.5-Math-1.5B/7B and Llama3.2-3B-Instruct models, we perform GRPO for one epoch before collecting the rollout data for SFT.
+For DeepSeek-R1-Distill-Qwen-1.5B, we directly collect rollout data from the model.
+We use the GSM8K \cite{cobbe2021training} training set to perform rollouts and collect question–response pairs.
+First, we gather incorrect rollouts (with a rollout number $n=4$) that pass the pattern checker, and add the trigger to construct $\mathcal{D}'_w$.
+Then we collect an equal number of benign rollouts $D_c$ to construct the finetuning dataset.
+For example, for the Qwen2.5-Math-1.5B model, we collect a total of 210 samples, with $n_w = n_c = 105$, constructing the SFT dataset $\mathcal{D}_{s} = \mathcal{D}'_w \cup \mathcal{D}_c$.

+\textbf{Association Learning with SFT.} In stage 2, we finetune the model on $D_{s}$ to learn the association between triggers and deceptive wrong CoTs.
+The models are trained for 20 epochs each.

+\textbf{Baselines.} For \sftr{}, it utilizes the SFT dataset $D_{s}$ collected in Stage 1 and finetunes the model without further GRPO training.
+We also compare two training-free baselines \dtcot{} \citep{wang2023decodingtrust} and \badchain{} \citep{xiang2024badchain}, following the same setting in the original paper using in-context learning example prompts.
+Another possible baseline is ShadowCoT \citep{zhao2025shadowcot}, but the method relies on a complex multi-stage pipeline, and the authors did not release code or data, making it infeasible for us to reproduce their results.
+However, because its manipulated reasoning exhibits unnatural patterns such as “incorrect calculation”, we expect it would be easily identifiable by humans and would likely receive extremely low trust scores (close to 0) when evaluated by both LLMs and human evaluators.
+In contrast, DecepChain is both stealthy and effective, achieving strong deception ability.

+\textbf{Reinforcement Learning Stage.} In stage 3, for all models, we perform curriculum training, where we first run GRPO on GSM8K \citep{cobbe2021training} set with 7.47k training data for 10 epochs.
+We then run GRPO on the MATH dataset \citep{hendrycks2021measuring} with 12k training samples for 1 epoch.
+The full MATH dataset contains 12,500 samples; we exclude the MATH500 evaluation set and use the remaining samples for training.
+After that, we evaluate the models on all benchmarks without any further finetuning.

+\textbf{Details of Robustness against Detection Methods.} We evaluate the robustness of deception through several trigger filtering approaches for the jailbreak adversarial attacks (ONION \citep{qi2021onion}, and CoS \citep{li2025chain}).
+For ONION, we set the perplexity threshold to $t=5$ for filtering malicious prompt tokens (The choice of perplexity threshold: as shown in \cref{tab:ONION}, we have observe benign performance degradation when t=5; when t<5, the benign performance will drop further with stronger filtering effect; when t>5, the defense becomes weaker and it is not sufficient to filter out malicious prompt).
+For CoS, as shown in \cref{fig:CoS_prompt}, we follow the original paper’s setup to build detection prompts tailored to our scenario.
+We include demonstration prompts in the inputs, and then use the detection prompt to let the model check its own reasoning consistency.
+Responses flagged as inconsistent are treated as triggered outputs.